Saturday, May 2, 2009

 Underground passage discovered in Chavín de Huántar

-According to the American archaeologist John Rick, this place may have been used for offerings.
-Among the archaeological objects found in the passage are pieces of ceremonial ceramics, animal and human remains as well as some metal items.
+According to the American archaeologist, John Rick, this place may have been used for offerings.
+Among the archaeological objects found in the passage are pieces of ceremonial ceramics, animal and human remains, as well as some metal items.

-0 comments:
+No comments: